in 6 weeks or less!

 CNA Classes in Pinellas Park, Florida

-Premier Nursing Academy’s CNA training is offered to candidates in and around the Tampa metro area.
-After graduates have completed our Florida Board of Nursing-approved CNA program, they have the skills and are provisionally able to work for their matched employer even before passing the Nurse Aide Exam.
+Premier Nursing Academy’s free CNA training is offered to candidates in and around the Tampa metro area.
+After graduates have completed our Florida Board of Nursing-approved CNA program, they have the skills and are provisionally able to work for their matched employer even before passing the Nurse Aide Exam and receiving their CNA license.
 Upon passing the exam and completing other background requirements for the state, you’ll be a fully licensed certified nursing assistant in Florida.
-Having a CNA license qualifies you for numerous entry-level healthcare career options, including nursing assistants and patient care technicians (PCTs).
+CNA certification qualifies you for numerous entry-level healthcare career options, including nursing assistants and patient care technicians (PCTs).

 Our Pinellas Park location launched in July 2019 as Premier Nursing Academy’s first Florida branch.
 Our free CNA classes take 6 weeks to complete.
 We offer three different class schedules to accommodate students with different needs.
 Consult our class schedule below to see upcoming class start dates and get to know our instructors.